Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 ### 3. Update Backend Web API Container App Ingress property

-So far the Frontend App is sending HTTP requests to publicly exposed Web API which means that any REST client can invoke this API.
-We need to change the Web API ingress settings and make it only accessible for applications deployed within our Azure Container Environment only.
-Any application outside the Azure Container Environment will not be able to access the Web API.
+So far the Frontend App is sending HTTP requests to the publicly exposed Web API.
+This means that any REST client can invoke the Web API.
+We need to change the Web API ingress settings and make it accessible only by applications deployed within our Azure Container Environment.
+Any application outside the Azure Container Environment should not be able to access the Web API.

 - To change the settings of the Backend API, execute the following command: